dorymint/go-addtree/README.md

 ---
 ## Tree
-use `addtree`. included from tree.txt
+use `addtree` included from tree.txt

 ```txt:./tree.txt